tlswg/tls13-spec/draft-ietf-tls-tls13.md

 > Recipients of Finished messages MUST verify that the contents are correct.
 Once a side has sent its Finished message and received and validated the Finished message from its peer, it may begin to send and receive application data over the connection.
-This data will be protected under keys derived from the ephemeral secret (see
-{{cryptographic-computations}}).

 The key used to compute the finished message is computed from the Base key defined in {{authentication-messages}} using HKDF (see